Punctuality Around the World

 From having such a good time that you really don’t know where the time went to the glacial tick of the second hand when in the company of an interminable bore, time can seem a very inexact and changing thing.
 When it comes to different countries and cultures, it can be as integral as the national dish.
 What passes for timeliness in one country might be considered an affront in another one.
 It’s all part of the shared tapestry that makes our world so interesting.
 And, if we’re honest, so infuriating, too!

 We already know a thing or two about gambling habits from different countries, since that’s our specialty here at Mr Gamez, but how do these countries view timeliness and punctuality?
 Can there really be so many different takes on something as universal as time?
+What we’ve discovered is that you shouldn’t gamble with punctuality when travelling.
+Depending on where you are in the world, being late for a meeting could be anywhere on the scale from “no biggie” to downright insulting.

 Take a look at our list to learn how different countries understand the most precious of earthly commodities – time.